Yordan Alvarez Player Props: Astros vs. Yankees

 Yordan Alvarez At The Plate

-- He has hit a home run in 27.7% of his games this season, and 7.2% of his trips to the plate.
+- He has hit a long ball in 18 games this season (27.3%), leaving the park in 7.2% of his plate appearances.

-- In 47.7% of his games this year, Alvarez has tallied at least one RBI.
-In 18 of those games (27.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in seven contests.
+- Alvarez has driven home a run in 31 games this year (47.0%), including more than one RBI in 27.3% of his games and producing three or more of his team's runs on seven occasions..

-- He has scored in 39 games this season (60.0%), including multiple runs in seven games.
+- He has scored a run in 39 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.